- Ohio Adjutant General-authorized Ohio National Guard reimbursements you received for group life insurance premiums you paid; AND

 - Payments for temporary illnesses or injuries (for example, sick pay provided by an employer or third party).

 - Pension payments that another person was receiving but he/she died (pension continuation benefits).
-These amounts are not deductible survivorship benefits.
+These amounts aren't deductible survivorship benefits.

 Qualifying amounts that you contributed ABOVE the $2,000 limitation may be deducted on future years' returns.
 These contributions that you carry over are still subject to the annual $2,000 per beneficiary limitation, and you may carry them over until all unused amounts have been deducted.